jdevuyst/comprehend/README.md

 # Comprehend

 Clojure in-memory database modeled on sets, not tables.
 Comprehend supports pattern matching, forward matching, rewriting, and transactional storage.
-Indexes are lazily constructed and stored in replacable caches.
+Indexes are lazily constructed and stored in replaceable caches.
 Queries are evaluated using parallel folding.

 Comprehend contains a data structure for immutable indexed sets and a macro `comprehend` for pattern matching on such sets.
 It also comes with features that make it easy to update indexed sets based on pre-existing patterns.